-2018 Fall Dashboard Suspension Rate by Year
+2019 Fall Dashboard Suspension Rate by Year

+2017 2018 2019

+0 0

 - 1. Suspension rates are very low.
 No students were suspended off campus. - 2.
 Restorative Justice circles and techniques have helped to maintain a very low suspension rate. - 3.
-Teachers have implemented circles in class which have helped students remain accountable for behavior impacting student suspension rates.
+Teachers consistently engage students in Social Emotional Learning and conduct class meetings on a daily basis which have helped students remain accountable for behavior impacting student suspension rates.